cdt-eth/ai-file-processor/README.md

 # AI Media Processing Pipeline

-A Next.js & Effect powered AI pipeline that uploads, processes, and extracts metadata from images and PDFs using OpenAI, Tesseract.js, and AWS S3—fully async with Redis queue & PostgreSQL storage.
+A Next.js & Effect powered AI pipeline that uploads, processes, and extracts metadata from images and PDFs using OpenAI, Tesseract.js, and AWS S3—fully async with Redis queue & Postgres storage.

 ## Architecture